novika-lang/novika/README.md

   [ 1 2 ] [ + echo ] hydrate  "STDOUT: 3"
   ```

-- [open](https://novika-lang.github.io/words/#open) — this is an ancient (and often used) word from which the term *opening* came.
-What is described as *opening* is often some form of *hydration*, however, the term *opening* stuck for historical reasons.
+- [open](https://novika-lang.github.io/words/#open) — this is an ancient (and often used) word from which the term *to open* came.
+What is described as *opening* is in reality a form of *hydration*, but for historical reasons *opening* is used anyway.

   ```novika
   4 [ dup + ] open echo  "STDOUT: 8"